 It’s safe, only takes 5-10 minutes to donate, and makes a real, tangible difference.
 Each donation could potentially save up to three lives.
 Find out if you’re able to donate and sign up to register here.

 Or if you’re based in England you can see if you’re eligible to donate, register online and find a donation location near you on the NHS Blood Donation website

 If you’re unable to donate blood, why not consider signing up to donate stem cells?
 You can register through the Welsh Blood Service or by requesting a swab pack from Anthony Nolan.

 Create a ‘Dignity Pack’

-Working with Matthew’s House, a charity who support Swansea’s homeless, UWTSD library staff have recently opened up Swansea Business School library as a collection point for products to tackle period poverty.
-You can donate a number of products including tampons, underarm sprays and underwear, which will help to give vulnerable homeless women back their dignity.
+Working with Matthew’s House, a charity who support Swansea’s homeless, you can donate a number of products including tampons, underarm sprays and underwear, which will help to give vulnerable homeless women back their dignity.

 Gain yourself some valuable experience by signing up to volunteer in a number of their projects.
 You’ll be making a genuine difference in the city centre, meet loads of interesting people, and it’ll look great on your CV.

 It’s easy to accumulate lots of ‘stuff’ while you’re a student.
 At the end of the academic year, why not consider donating your used clothes or furniture to charity?

 Moving out soon?
 Drop off your donations at a charity shop or donation bank, or arrange a collection with British Heart Foundation.

 You can also pick up a clothing donation bag from the accommodation team in Carmarthen, Lampeter and Swansea.
 Not in halls?
 Email email@example.com to find out how